Latch/open-door-documentation/docs/Onboarding/directory-setup/prerequisites-1.md

 ---
 **DOOR Client Account can be created either by DOOR, or the Client organization; the decision belongs to the Client.**

-Your DOOR Client Account includes the following information:
+Your DOOR Client Account includes the following data:

 1. ✅ Portfolio
 2. ✅ Properties